Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.0/layout/breakpoints.md

 // XX-Small devices (portrait phones, less than 390px)
 // No media query for `2xs` since this is the default in OUDS Web

-// X-Small devices (landscape phones, 390px and up)
+// X-Small devices (portrait phones, 390px and up)
 @media (min-width: 390px) { ... }

 // Small devices (landscape phones, 480px and up)